unusualkid/chat-gpt/README.md

-# 🤖 Lingoda AI Grammar Helper & Joke Generator
+# 🤖 AI Grammar Helper & Joke Generator

 A full-stack web app that uses the **OpenAI ChatGPT SDK** with **FastAPI** and **React** to: